Junjie-Chen/musicon/README.md

 # Musicon

-A simple musical instruments storefront on the web
+A 3-page musical instruments storefront on the web

 It is built in Handlebars, JavaScript, CSS and HTML.